Trump supporters, counter protesters clash at Madison rally

 No violence was reported at the rally, but there were some tense moments as the two groups traded chants of “USA” and “no justice, no peace,” and individual Trump supporters and Black Lives Matter activists engaged in heated, profanity-laced arguments.

-Jenna Ellis, a senior legal advisor with the Trump campaign, urged the president's supporters not to engage in the back and forth.
+Jenna Ellis, a senior legal adviser with the Trump campaign, urged the president’s supporters not to engage in the back and forth.

 “Be better than the other side because we have truth,” Ellis said through a bullhorn to those gathered around her amid the din.
 “Don’t just yell at them.”